How can I add AI to Zendesk? A practical guide for 2026

 -

-For teams with developers on hand, there’s always the DIY route.
-This means using APIs from language models like OpenAI and connecting them to Zendesk’s API.
-You could try to patch these together with tools like Zapier or build a completely custom app from scratch.
+For teams with developers on hand, there’s always the custom route.
+This means using APIs from language models like OpenAI and connecting them to Zendesk's API.
+You could use tools like Zapier or build a custom app from scratch.

 Why use a third-party platform

-Going with a specialized AI platform has several big advantages over both native tools and custom builds:
+Going with a specialized AI platform can provide several advantages for specific use cases:

 -

-Speed: You can often connect your helpdesk and be up and running in minutes or hours, not months.
+Speed: You can often connect your helpdesk and be up and running quickly.

 -

-Flexibility: These platforms are built to connect to all of your knowledge, not just one help center.
+Flexibility: These platforms are built to connect to a variety of knowledge sources.

 -